 El Paso is a city located in El Paso County Texas.
+El Paso has a 2020 population of 687,287.
 It is also the county seat of El Paso County.
-With a 2020 population of 685,434, it is the 6th largest city in Texas and the 22nd largest city in the United States .
-El Paso is currently growing at a rate of 0.27% annually and its population has increased by 5.59% since the most recent census, which recorded a population of 649,121 in 2010.
-El Paso reached it's highest population of 685,434 in 2021.
-Spanning over 258 miles, El Paso has a population density of 2,663 people per square mile.
+El Paso is currently growing at a rate of 0.27% annually and its population has increased by 5.63% since the most recent census, which recorded a population of 650,671 in 2010.

 The average household income in El Paso is $64,025 with a poverty rate of 19.09%.
 The median rental costs in recent years comes to $837 per month, and the median house value is $127,400.
 The median age in El Paso is 32.9 years, 31.1 years for males, and 35.1 years for females.

 The estimated population of El Paso gives it a population density of 2,500 people per square mile (980/square mile).
 The larger metropolitan area, covering all of Hudspeth and El Paso counties, has a population of 837,000 while the El Paso-Las Cruces CSA has a population of 1.05 million.
 Juarez, Mexico, and El Paso form a broad international metropolitan area often called the Paso del Norte or the El Paso-Juarez-Las Cruces with more than 2.7 million residents.
 This constitutes the Western Hemisphere's largest bilingual, binational work force.